Could you introduce yourself?

 I am Jill Plaschek, 24 years old and living in Arnhem.

-How is the whole graduation experience doing it for you?
+How is the whole graduation thing doing it for you?

-Could you tell us about your research project?
+Could you tell me a little about your research project?

 What was the urgency for you to start this project?

 Bring back the love for printing!
 And to share all the images with others.

 What were some important influences for the creation of your project the way it’s constructed currently?

 I received a link* from somebody with work from Sulki & Min, they created a kind off office environment with a database which I really liked.
 That part of making a theatrical setting is really cool I think and something I strive for.
 Besides that, just everyday situations like everyone collection and browsing and saving and all that, without making things analogue is something that inspired me.
 Collecting digital images is like collecting air, it’s data, it’s nothing unless you print it.